Banovvv/TheModeratorBot/README.md

 # TheModeratorBot

 ## Summary
-This project is a simply Discord Moderator Bot
+This project is a simple Moderator Bot for Discord